Fangcheng-Wang/crystmatch/docs/cli.md

 The axis name must be given in each row.
 The above CSMCAR is in the order of `XX`, `YY`, `ZZ`, `XY`, `YZ`, `ZX`, which is the same as [VASP](https://www.vasp.at/wiki/index.php/Phonons_from_finite_differences).
 However, the elastic tensors provided by [Materials Project](https://docs.materialsproject.org/methodology/materials-methodology/elasticity) are in the order of `XX`, `YY`, `ZZ`, `YZ`, `ZX`, `XY`, in which case you should write the axis name in the same order.

 !!! note
-    Once you use `--extra` or `-e` and provide the elastic tensors, the `--enumerate` mode will interpret its last parameter `MAX_W` as the maximum strain energy density, not the maximum root-mean-square strain (RMSS).
-The unit of `MAX_W` is the same as the unit of the elastic tensors in the CSMCAR file.
+    Once you use `--extra` or `-e` and provide the elastic tensors, the `--enumerate` mode will interpret its last parameter `MAX_STRAIN` as the maximum strain energy density, not the maximum root-mean-square strain (RMSS).
+The unit of `MAX_STRAIN` is the same as the unit of the elastic tensors in the CSMCAR file.

-    If you want to use the RMSS as the pruning criterion, and then calculate the strain energy density $w$ for each CSM, you can use `--enumerate` without providing the elastic tensors, and then use `--read` and `--extra` to calculate $w$ for each CSM in the NPZ file.
+    If you want to use the RMSS as the pruning criterion, and then calculate the strain energy density $w$ for each CSM, please use `crystmatch` as a [Python module](https://fangcheng-wang.github.io/crystmatch/api/).

 ### Atomic weights